 Ensure uniqueness when you import data into an entity from Excel or CSV

-Common Data Service for Apps entities use a primary key to uniquely identify records within a Common Data Service entity table.
+Common Data Service entities use a primary key to uniquely identify records within a Common Data Service entity table.
 The primary key for a Common Data Service entity is a globally unique identifier (GUID).
 It forms the default basis for record identification.
 Data operations, like importing data into Common Data Service entities, surface the default primary keys.